 In addition to the vertical laddering system described above, ICBOC also provides a lateral laddering system through the recognition of prior learning.
-This means that a certified member wishing to apply for a different professional certification - either through personal interest and choice, or because of a change in employment - will not lose all of the training hours acquired in fulfilment of his/her previous certification.
+This means that a certified member wishing to apply for a different professional certification - either through personal interest and choice, or because of a change in employment - will not lose all the training hours acquired in fulfilment of his/her previous certification.

-ICBOC will examine the applicant's portfolio since his first application, and will establish the maximum number of years of work experience, topics and hours of training which can be transferred to the new application.
+ICBOC will examine the applicant's portfolio since his first application and will establish the maximum number of years of work experience, topics and hours of training which can be transferred to the new application.
 In all cases the cultural and traditional knowledge and skills are always transferred across certifications.

-- b) Certification portfolio: ICBOC offers a certifications adapted to a number of unregulated occupations in mental wellness, addictions and other allied fields.
-We also offer a range of levels to encourage the acquisition of further knowledge and skills - c) Certification process and tools: ICBOC's certification standards and requirements are anchored in the distinctive holistic Indigenous approaches to healing and wellbeing, in terms of experience, education, training, or in cultural ways of being, doing, seeing and feeling.
-Our multilayered certification processes, activities and tools - including documentation, reviewing, recording and communications are well organized and reliable - d) Relationship with members: ICBOC maintains a friendly, open door approach, encouraging contact and offering free advice, guidance or orientation to applicants who either seek a first certification, wish to renew their certification or to obtain a higher certification level.
+- b) Range of certifications: ICBOC offers a range of certifications adapted to several unregulated occupations in mental wellness, addictions, and other allied fields, with a range of levels to encourage the acquisition of further knowledge and skills. - c) Certification process and tools: ICBOC's certification standards and requirements are anchored in the distinctive holistic Indigenous approaches to healing and wellbeing, in terms of experience, education, training, and cultural ways of being, doing, seeing, and feeling.
+Our multilayered certification processes, activities, and tools - including documenting, reviewing, recording, and communicating, are well organized and reliable. - d) Relationship with members: ICBOC maintains a friendly, open-door approach, encouraging contact and offering free advice, guidance or orientation to applicants who either seek a first certification, wish to renew their certification, to obtain a higher certification level or switch to a different certification.